Simplifying your life isn’t a one-time project that you can finish and be done with; it’s actually a continuous cycle.

 Gourmet Food: When I moved to San Francisco, I discovered some amazing restaurants, from neighborhood gems to Michelin-starred, world-class gourmet spots.
 I went crazy for about a year, going to as many as I could afford.
 It caused me to gain weight, lose a lot of money, and get tired of rich food.
 I did the same kind of deep dive with pizza, coffee, wine, and beer at different times.
 To be honest, it was all a waste, and I’m glad I’m over it.
 The true need was exploration, and I can do that without going broke or getting fat.

 Trendy Gear: Survival gear, travel gear, tech gear, hiking gear—every now and then, I really get into a topic and decide I want the best gear in that area.
-At times, I’ve caved into the craving and ended up with a lot of gear I don’t use.
+At times, I’ve caved in to the craving and ended up with a lot of gear that I don’t use.
 None of it has really mattered to me in the long term; they’ve all been short-term lusts.
 The true need is to get outdoors and explore.

 None of these activities met my true needs—they were all extraneous, even though they seemed important at the time.
 In the end, going through the process helped me to realize what I really needed.